 The City of South Fulton is governed by a Mayor and a seven-member City Council, all elected to four-year terms.
 The Council ensures the provision of effective municipal government services and regulation based on the needs of residents and within the parameters of the city's annual budget.
 Council members adopt and update ordinances as necessary; determine policies and standards; approve annual budgets and set the City’s millage rate, fees, and fines.

-The Council meets at 4 p.m. on the second Tuesday of each month for a work session and at 10 a.m. on the fourth Tuesday for a regular meeting.
-All meetings are streamed live on the City’s YouTube channel.
-Residents can provide public comments at each regular meeting.
+The Council meets at 4 p.m. on the second Tuesday of each month for a work session and at 4 p.m. on the fourth Tuesday for a regular meeting.
+Because of COVID-19 concerns, all meetings are conducted virtually and streamed live on the City’s YouTube channel.
+Residents can providepublic comments online.